Miscellaneous IP blocks

 More detail:

-• sync.sv provides two-stage and three-stage single-bit synchronizers with Quartus/Altera synchronization attributes so CDC intent remains visible to tools
+• sync.sv provides two-stage and three-stage single-bit synchronizers with Quartus/Altera synchronization attributes so CDC intent remains visible to tools; multi-bit values should use a mailbox, FIFO, or handshake-style protocol instead

 • cdc_mailbox.sv transfers a multi-bit word between clock domains using a toggle-based notification path plus a hold/request handshake from the output side